 3. Increase logistics flexibility

-eCommerce businesses will need to proactively look for ways to repurpose their supply chain and logistics assets, inventory and their capability to meet the increased demand in the market they’re addressing.
+eCommerce businesses will need to proactively look for ways to repurpose their supply chain and logistics assets, inventory and capability to meet the increased demand in the market they’re addressing.
 At the same time, they will also be required to take charge of helping local communities address the impact of COVID-19.

 Some of the things eCommerce businesses will need to proactively look into include balancing their supply and demand on micro and macro levels.
-For example, reallocating their fleets and inventory to high-demand locations and customer segments, leveraging online freight platforms, collaborating with an extensive holding and logistics services, increasing contactless deliveries with more order pickup, delivery and payment options.
+For example, reallocating their fleets and inventory to high-demand locations and customer segments, leveraging online freight platforms, collaborating with extensive holding and logistics services, increasing contactless deliveries with more order pickup, delivery and payment options.

 4. Ensure consumer visibility and communication

 With consumers choosing to buy even their day-to-day essentials online, there is an increase in demand for visibility and communication from eCommerce businesses.
 They don’t just want to have access to the best of products or deals anymore.
 The new-normal consumer wants everything from regular updates to easy return and refund processes to become more convenient.

 Think about having placed an order for a medication you might need the next week.
 Now imagine getting absolutely no intimation from the online store on the order status.
 You’re either going to be fretting over its timeliness or making calls to the business to ask for visibility on where you order is.